MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-tool-installer-v1.md

 Always check for and download the latest available version of NuGet.exe which satisfies the version spec.

 Enabling this option could cause unexpected build breaks when a new version of NuGet is released.

+> [!TIP]
+> If you're using [the Microsoft-hosted agents](/azure/devops/pipelines/agents/hosted), you should leave this set to false.
+Microsoft updates the Microsoft-hosted agents on a regular basis, but they're often slightly behind the latest version.
+Enabling this parameter could result in your build spending a lot of time updating to a newer minor version.
 <!-- :::editable-content-end::: -->

 :::moniker-end